openapi-processor/openapi-processor-spring/docs/index.md

 ## Features

-- <span class="label label-green">partially implemented</span> generates only java interfaces and java model classes
-  (get/set pojos) for all defined endpoints and schemas to allow (nearly) full control of the endpoint implementation.
+- generates only java interfaces and java model classes (get/set POJOs) for all defined endpoints and schemas to allow (nearly) full control of the endpoint implementation.
 It does not generate any other file.

-  - <span class="label label-green">done (since 1.0.0.A2)</span> The generatr does now generate model classes
-  with `@JsonProperty` annotated properties, i.e. the schema property names in the OpenAPI description are not limited to valid java identifiers anymore.

-  - <span class="label label-green">done (since 1.0.0.A2)</span> support for the OpenAPI `requestBody:` block.

-  - <span class="label label-green">done</span> full parameter support:
-     - <span class="label label-green">done</span> query parameters, i.e. `in: query`
-     - <span class="label label-green">done (since 1.0.0.A2)</span> path parameters, i.e. `in: path`
-     - <span class="label label-green">done (since 1.0.0.A2)</span> header parameters, i.e. `in: header`
-     - <span class="label label-green">done (since 1.0.0.A2)</span> cookie parameters, i.e. `in: cookie`
-{: .mb-5 }
+See [generatr][docs-generatr].

-- <span class="label label-green">partially implemented</span> simple & flexible type mappings with generic support
-  (one level) to map schemas defined in the openapi.yaml to existing java types.
+- powerful type mappings with generic support (one level) to map schemas defined in the openapi.yaml to existing java types.
 For example to map the openapi `array` type to different java collections or to map paging parameters and results to Spring types like `Page<>` & `Pageable`.
+See [type mapping][docs-mapping].

   it is possible to define the mapping globally or for a specific response or parameter or even only for a specific endpoint.

-  - <span class="label label-red">caveat</span> the mapping can be defined at all levels but is not yet honored at all places.
-{: .mb-5 }

-- <span class="label label-green">implemented</span> gradle support via [openapi-generatr-gradle][generatr-gradle] plugin.

-  - <span class="label label-red">caveat</span> the gradle plugin is currently the only option to run the generatr.
+- gradle support via [openapi-generatr-gradle][generatr-gradle] plugin (the plugin is currently the only option to run the generatr).
-{: .mb-5 }

 - <span class="label label-yellow">planned</span> add additional parameters to an endpoint which are not defined in the openapi description.
 For example to pass a `HttpServletRequest` to the endpoint implementation.